name99-org/AArch64-Explore/README.md

 # AArch64-ExploreExploration of Apple CPUs

+What's new?
+vol 6 - GPU
+vol 7 - ANE
+vol 1 - 100 pages added giving differences from M1 to M4
+misc minor changes in the other volumes

 This code is provided for the benefit of others who also want to explore the M1 and subsequent Apple CPUs.
 Be aware that it is provided as a toolbox from which you can create your own experiments, not as a standalone binary to run blindly!
 By examining the code you will see how to set up the performance counters, force code to run on a P-core, and JIT a block of assembly which can then be executed.

 == Basic Infrastructure == None of this infrastructure is my own!
 Dougall Johnson wrote most of it, I simply adapted it to my purposes (eg wrapping much of it in C++ to hide a lot of syntactic nonsense, to allow for easier use in my code).